membraneframework/membrane_tutorials/videoroom/videoroom.md

-Scope of this tutorial covers the process of creating own videroom with the use of the Membrane framework.
+Scope of this tutorial covers the process of creating own videoroom with the use of the Membrane framework.
 # Introduction

 ## Motivation